mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

   - Social turn / socio cultural approach
   - AT is explored via foundational concepts,
   - AT's more more recent evolutions
-  - In order to explore the operationalisation of  AT in a research seetting, concepts including DBR formative interventsions and y are conpared.
+  - In order to explore the operationalisation of  AT in a research setting, concepts including DBR formative interventions and y are compared.
   - Finally conceptions of  agency within AT are explored

 The second part of the chapter looks specifically at theoretical framework for understanding the development of agency.